symbiosis-finance/js-sdk/README.md

 // Create new Bridging instance const bridging = symbiosis.newBridging()

-// Calculates fee for bridging and get execute function const { transactionRequest, fee, tokenAmountOut } = await bridging.exactIn(
+// Calculates fee and prepares calldata for bridging const bridgingResponse = await bridging.exactIn(
     tokenAmountIn, // TokenAmount object
     tokenOut, // Token object
     to, // to account address
     revertableAddress // account who can revert stucked transaction )

-// Send transaction on sender chain using your client library const txHash = ...
+// Send transaction on sender chain using your client library (check swapping example) const txHash = ...

 // Wait for transaction to be completed on recipient chain